-Apple's App Store officially crosses the 50 billion download markAlex Wagner - Deputy Managing Editor, News Desk
+Apple's App Store officially crosses the 50 billion download markAlex Wagner - Editorial Director of News and Content

 Google announced earlier today that there have been 48 billion apps downloaded from its Play Store to date, and now Apple has crossed an app milestone of its own.
 The company just revealed that the iOS App Store has officially served up 50 billion app downloads.
 There's no word yet on which app was download number 50 billion or who downloaded it, but whoever did will receive a $10,000 iTunes gift card.
 Apple will also be handing out $500 iTunes gift cards to the people that downloaded the 50 apps immediately following number 50 billion.